For the First Quarter of 2022

 China had decided to ban phosphate exports to keep down the domestic prices.
 Australia is mainly dependent on China with a monthly average of 65% of MAP imports.
 The fertilizer costs increased in the region amid rising prices of natural gas and coal along with supply shortages.

 In Europe, the fertilizer production was halted in December 2021, as many manufacturing facilities could not keep up with the rising energy prices.
-This contributed to the global fertilizer shortage and increased the fertilizer prices.
+This contributed to the global fertilizer shortage and increased the price of fertilizers.
 DAP prices had almost doubled in Europe in a period of 18 months.
-Sanctions on imports from Belarus were also a factor in the rise of prices in the region.
+Sanctions on imports from Belarus were also a factor in the rise of price in the region.

 DAP witnessed a growth of price from 421 USD/MT in the beginning of the year to 745 USD, rising by 76% to a 13 year high.
 Morocco phosphate rock prices climbed from 83.33 USD/MT to 176.67 USD/MT, rising by 112% on a year-to-year basis.